Skip to content

 --description "In this experience, we test that our robot can navigate to the goal without colliding with any other agents." \

---location "s3://my-experiences-bucket/project_hal9000/experiences/experience_56ccce99/" \
+--locations "s3://my-experiences-bucket/project_hal9000/experiences/experience_56ccce99/" \

 --systems "perception" "localization" \